drageset/TomaTimeTrack/README.md

 # TomaTimeTrack
-A tomato timer app that tracks, stores and visualises your data locally.
+A tomato timer app for privacy minded people that tracks, stores and visualises your data locally.
+If at any point this app introduces features that send data off your device, it will be anonymized and used in agregate data accessible to the users.

 ### Status:
 Pre-realease development